azimi99/SCISAT-Remastered/README.md

 Once done, you can run `$ node index.js` to initiate localhost.
 The project will run on port 3000.
 Enter port 3000 from a browser.

+## Elements used in the project

+Our project incorporates some of the latest web development technologies.
+Our Frontend is developed using HTML5, CSS, jQuery and JavaScript.
+Our Backend is implemented in node.js using technologies like express.js and mongoose.
+Our database is implemented using MongoDB Atlas.
+Our data has been processed by the provided by the Canadian government, for the SCISAT project.